 The Investment Manager is responsible for the selection of the Investment Co-Managers, the monitoring of the performance of the Investment Co-Managers and the monitoring of the risk management framework implemented at the level of each Investment Co-Manager.
 The Investment Co-Managers may be replaced without prior notice to the Shareholders.
-The list of the Investment Co-Managers having acted for the Fund during the period under review is disclosed in the semi-annual and annual reports of the Company.
+The list of the Investment Co-Managers having acted for the Fund during the period under review is available on the Internet site: www.franklintempleton.lu and/or in the semi-annual and annual reports of the Company.
 The list of Investment Co-Managers effectively managing the Fund shall be made available upon request and free of charge at the registered office of the Company.